 Paxton Pits

-Paxton Pits Nature Reserve in Cambridgeshire runs a Nature Walk on the third Thursday of each month.
-On a misty morning in December, I attended for the first time.
+The reserve runs a Nature Walk on the third Thursday of each month.

+The first time I attended it was a misty December morning.
 I arrived early and joined four people sitting round a table in the visitor centre while we waited for everyone else.
 The number rose to around a dozen before we set off at 10.30am.

 First view over the lake